VolpeUSDOT/SNVA/ControlNode/README.md

 --analyzerCount|-a|type=int, default=2|Number of analyzer nodes to generate.
 Functionality based on this argument is incomplete.
 --logDir|-l|type=string, default=./logs|Directory to save log files.
 --port|-p|type=int, default=8081|Port which server should listen on.

+## GUI

+A web-based monitoring GUI is available at \<deploymentIp\>:\<port\>/snvaGui.
+This will display the status of all connected Processor nodes, as well as the number of videos remaining in the processing queue.
+The page will automatically update as the status changes.